esimorre/django-admin-workflow/README.md

 the end user interface

 ## Quick start
-(First, it is advisable to follow the following in "dry run" mode by browsing the apptest application).
+(First, it is advisable to follow the following in "dry run" mode by browsing the vacation application).

 1. Add "django_admin_workflow" to your INSTALLED_APPS setting like this::
 ```python